BLOG

 Steps To Optimize Salesforce Performance

-Salesforce is extremely customizable, but it is meant to help you deal with customer relations, and this should be the priority.
+Salesforce is highly customizable, but it is meant to help you deal with customer relations, which should be the priority.
 Yeah, sometimes sticky notes win.

 Once you have all the reports in place, start the cleaning.
 It's obvious that you won't be able to fix everything at once, so it's good practice to prioritize the changes in the order of importance, such as those that affect customer relationships, or things that block potential customizations, and security.

-Make sure to discuss the changes with the teams, and prepare the documentation while fixing the mess.
-It will definitely pay off.
+Discuss the changes with the teams and prepare the documentation while fixing the mess.
+It will pay off.

-Building new processes is actually the step you have already started.
-While you're doing the audit, you're also creating new documentation standards that will save your team's time.
+Building new processes is the step you have already started.
+While doing the Salesforce auditing, you're also creating new documentation standards that will save your team time.

 Apart from recording all org changes for potential troubleshooting, there are some other habits to help you stress less about potential performance issues: